Best Mattresses Made in the USA (2026)

 Response: 4/5

-Thanks to the Helix Midnightโ€™s sturdy edge support, this includes older adults and those with mobility concerns.
-Tester Matt Dustin noticed a bit of sinkage when he sat on the edge of the mattress, but said he โ€œwould feel comfortable sitting there for a while.โ€ Lying down, he barely encountered any dipping or sagging. โ€œI wouldnโ€™t be able to tell I was lying on the edge of the bed, and I didnโ€™t feel like I was going to roll off in the middle of the night,โ€ he said.
-This level of security on the edge can not only help folks spread out, but it should make for an easier time getting in and out of bed.
+Lying down, he barely encountered any dipping or sagging. โ€œI wouldnโ€™t be able to tell I was lying on the edge of the bed, and I didnโ€™t feel like I was going to roll off in the middle of the night,โ€ he said.
+This level of security on the edge can not only help folks spread out, but also make it easier to get in and out of bed.

-The Helix Midnightโ€™s hybrid construction also gave it a nice blend of response without compromising its motion isolation, two areas in which it earned a 4/5 score.
-The coils beneath helped to round out the cushiness on the surface, making it easier for our tester to move around and switch positions.
-On the other hand, the plushness of the pillow top came in clutch in our couples test, helping to stifle movements before they traveled across the surface. โ€œA light sleeper might wake up from the other person rolling over, but most people shouldnโ€™t notice their partner moving around in bed,โ€ our tester said.
+The Helix Midnightโ€™s hybrid construction also effortlessly blended response and motion isolation, two areas in which it earned a 4/5 score.
+The coils made it easier for our tester to move around and switch positions, while the pillow top stifled movements before they traveled across the surface during our partnered motion transfer test.

-This bed did lag behind in our cooling test, producing just average results. โ€œI wouldnโ€™t say it was a hot mattress,โ€ our tester said after lying down on it for a few minutes, โ€œbut a warmer sleeper may want to consider something with a bit more cooling and airflow.โ€ If youโ€™re looking for a super-cool bed, check out the aptly named Leesa Sapira Chill.
+This bed lagged behind in our cooling test, producing just average results. โ€œI wouldnโ€™t say it was a hot mattress,โ€ our tester said after lying down on it for a few minutes, โ€œbut a warmer sleeper may want to consider something with a bit more cooling and airflow.โ€ If youโ€™re looking for a super-cool bed, check out the aptly named Leesa Sapira Chill.

 To find out more about this bed, read our full Helix Midnight review.